This article was originally posted on October 17, 2017, and has been updated.

 (I know farmers love checklists, so you will really like Fertel’s approach.)

 In this post, I’ll share some of his key questions and tips for building marriage fitness, as it pertains to farm couples.
 (Buy his book here!)

 What importance do you give to your marriage?

-Counselor Marsha Harris’s question to couples is: “Are you really there for me?”
+Counselor Marsha Harris’s question for couples is: “Are you really there for me?”

-I understand that crops, cattle, hockey, off-farm jobs, and fixing flat tires are part of the stresses you manage daily, but your marriage should always come first.
+I understand that crops, cattle, hockey, off-farm jobs, and fixing flat tires are part of the stresses you manage daily.
+But your marriage should always come first.

 - I speak to my spouse about non-logistical matters at least twice per day.

 - I initiate positive, loving contact with my spouse at least twice per day.
-(Touch charge)
+(Touch charge.)

 - I have at least one personal and meaningful discussion with my spouse each week for a minimum of 25 minutes (called a SUPER talk).